 - A forced marriage is a marriage in which a female (and sometimes a male) does not consent to the marriage but is coerced into it.
 Coercion may include physical, psychological, financial, sexual and emotional pressure.
 It may also involve physical or sexual violence and abuse. - A forced marriage is not the same as an arranged marriage.
 In an arranged marriage, which is common in several cultures, the families of both spouses take a leading role in arranging the marriage but the choice of whether or not to accept the arrangement remains with the prospective spouses. - Children may be married at a very young age, and well below the age of consent in England.
-School staff should be particularly alert to suspicions or concerns raised by a pupil about being taken abroad and not being allowed to return to England. - Since June 2014 forcing someone to marry has become a criminal offence in England and Wales under the Anti-Social Behaviour, Crime and Policing Act 2014.
+School staff should be particularly alert to suspicions or concerns raised by a pupil about being taken abroad and not being allowed to return to England. - Forcing someone to marry (even if violence, threats or other forms of coercion are not used) has become a criminal offence.
+This includes non-binding and unofficial 'marriages' as well as legal marriages.